What The Locals Know

 Please enjoy some insider tips about the local area, from your host, Helen.

 If you’re wanting to eat out, arguably the best place in the area is Peppermint Bay in Woodbridge, about 4kms south from here.
 The food is good and reasonably priced and its setting right on the water is lovely.
-They’re open Thursday – Saturday nights for dinner, and every day for lunch etc. They now accept bookings.
+They’re open daily (from 11am) and Thursday – Saturday nights for dinner.
+They now accept bookings.

 Another place to eat in the evening is the Oyster Cove Inn in Kettering – about 1.5km from us.
 They offer a pub menu, as well as an a la carte one.
 It has lovely views of the nearby marina.
 If you eat at the a la carte restaurant, you would need to book (I can do this for you.
 Closed on Sunday nights).